Theoretical limits for sensing through phase separation: Results

 \subsection{Using a second subsystem as a measuring stick: overcoming rare nucleation}

 We have demonstrated that sensing concentrations near the transition point can be inaccurate due to rare nucleation.
 Now, we move beyond using the formation of droplets \textit{alone} as a sensor for inferring concentrations: we consider a second subsystem, which itself is also a ternary mixture.
-We assume the second subsystem is identical to the original one, apart from the initial concentration of $A$, which we label as $A'$ for the second subsystem. {For consistency, we denote the scaffolds by $S$ and $S'$ across the two systems (see Fig. \ref{fig:second}).
-We will keep the initial concentration of $A'$ constant, while varying that of $A$ in the first subsystem.
+We assume the second subsystem is identical to the original one, apart from the initial concentration of $A$, which we label as $A'$ for the second subsystem.
+For now, we will assume that the two subsystems evolve independently, then consider interactions between subsystems in Sections D and E below.
+For consistency, we denote the scaffolds by $S$ and $S'$ across the two systems (see Fig. \ref{fig:second}).
+We will keep the initial concentration of $A'$ constant at $\phi_{A'}=0.025$, while varying that of $A$ in the first subsystem.
+This puts us in the parameter regime where the composition of droplets is roughly equal in $A$ and $S$.

 The idea is to now measure the concentration of $A$ \textit{relative to} $A'$, such that $A'$ represents a measuring stick for $A$.
 (In reality, the picture could be far more sophisticated, say $A'$ triggers a process with the opposite functionality to the one triggered by $A$ and thus the two concentrations serve as measuring sticks for each other.)
+Measuring sticks can be implemented through simple binding, where a sensor molecule binds to its target and changes its properties, or through competition, where two molecules compete for the same binding site and the balance shifts with concentration.
+Such mechanisms resemble chemical titrations, where binding equilibria determine the proportion of sensor molecules in each state.
+Here, we apply this idea in the context of droplets: we propose that the volume of droplets (which play the role of the measurable signal here) can be used to infer relative concentrations.

 We also update our decision-making mechanism: a cell samples a molecule at random from the droplets and determines whether $A$ or $A'$ is more abundant from whether it samples an $A$ or $A'$ molecule.
 The probability of this is simply the ratio of the droplet volumes weighted by the probability that a nucleation event occurs.
 We refer to this mechanism as \textit{droplet-proportion} sensing and argue that it represents the simplest mechanism to investigate how phase separation may amplify concentration differences.
 More sophisticated sensing might incorporate spatial and temporal information, for example, leading to more accurate sensing, but this is beyond the scope of the current work.